dinushika93/account-balancer-client/README.md

 # AccountBalancerClient

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.1.
+This application demonstrates a set of functionalities that can be consumed via account-balancer server.This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.1

 ## Development server